AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

   remember to SFINAE-out `const` template call arguments (see Section 7.2.2).
 • Be prepared to deal with the side effects of template parameters being references (see Section 11.4 details and Section 19.6.1 for an example).
-  In particular, you might want to ensure that the return type can’t become a reference (see Section 7.5).
+  In particular, you might want to ensure that the return type can't become a reference (see Section 7.5).
 • Be prepared to deal with incomplete types to support, for example, recursive data structures (see Section 11.5).